 A student receives a grade for most registered course work (except "Audit").
 Grades are indicated by letters and assigned quality points as shown below.
 Credit toward a degree program will be granted only for courses in which a grade of "C" or better is earned.
-Students may earn only six (6) semester hours of "C" grades.
-An additional "C" grade may result in dismissal from the program.
+Students who earn more than six (6) semester hours of "C" grades must appeal to the Dean of the School of Education to continue in the program.